 In these cases, you'll want to purchase a filter with a rating of at least 13.
 The higher rating means that a higher number of air contaminants are filtered out, protecting vulnerable lungs from viruses.
 If you live in an older home with asbestos, then you may also want to find a filter with a higher rating.

 Health: Which Air Filter is Best for Breathing Problems?

 If you or a loved one suffer from severe allergies, asthma, or other health problems that affect breathing, then your choice of air filter will be essential to reducing the chance of allergy attacks and dyspnea.

-Increasingly severe situations mandate the use of a media filter with a MERV rating of at least 13.
-An air filter with a rating between 8 and 10 is suitable for less severe allergies and health problems.
-Keep in mind that filters with a higher MERV rating are tightly woven and require frequent replacement, and should be on a strict maintenance schedule to ensure effectiveness.
+Increasingly severe situations mandate the use of a media filter with a rating of at least 13.
+A filter with a rating between 8 and 10 is suitable for less severe allergies and health problems.
+Keep in mind that filters with a higher rating are tightly woven and require scheduling frequent replacement filters, and should be on a strict maintenance schedule to ensure effectiveness.